PayOnlineSystem/PayOnlineSystem.github.io/en/googlepay.md

 3. At the backend side call <a href="#/en/api?id=googlepay-method">GooglePay</a> method of PayOnline API
 4. If you got Awaiting3DS in response, then you should pass extra 3ds authentication and call <a href="#/en/api?id=complete-method">Complete</a> method

-### JavaScript example
+### Code example
-Example covers 1 and 2 point of [guide](#bring-all-together) and shows how initialize Google Pay button with PayOnline specific parameters, get token and pass to backend.
+Example covers 1 and 2 point of [guide](#bring-all-together) (shows how initialize Google Pay button with PayOnline specific parameters, get token and pass to backend).
 ```javascript

     const baseRequest = {